pinchepasta/mostly-a-Flipper-T-EMBED-/README.md

 CC1101 and nrf24 work just fine and detect and decode rolling code key fobs for example.
 NFC and RFID are 99% there, I only have very little NFC bugs left to remove.

+<b>What's it aiming at?</b> I'll try to jampack the whole thing to fit my personal rf centric workflow.

 This project is a work in progress